-First thing’s first: Street style photographers – those ranging from Tommy Ton and Le21eme's Adam Katz Sinding to the lesser known guys – have copyright protection in the photos they take.
-As soon as they snap an original shot (i.e. the work is “fixed in a tangible medium of expression” – that is the legal jargon), copyright law is a play.
-Because the originality bar for copyright is so low, it is safe to say that most photos easily make the cut, and copyright protection applies - with the photographer as the copyright holder (unless or until he/she assigns to another party, such as a magazine for which he/she has been hired to take photos).
+Street style photographers – whether it be the Tommy Tons and Adam Katz Sindings of the industry or the lesser-known names – enjoy copyright protection in the photos they take.
+As soon as they snap an original photo, copyright protection comes into a play.
+Because the requisite level of originality for copyright protection to apply is so low, it is safe to assume that nearly all photos rather easily make the cut, and copyright protection applies (albeit of varying strengths).
+The holder of those rights?
+The photographer, unless or until he/she assigns those rights to another party, such as a magazine for which he/she has been hired to take such photos.

 While it may seem straightforward enough that the photographer – as the traditional creator of the image – is the copyright holder, what about the perfectly-styled individuals who are at the very center of the street style photos?
 In other words, what copyright-specific rights (if any) do the individuals depicted in the images at issue have?